 Because every employer does not carry workers’ comp insurance, many states have developed a fund that injured workers can take advantage of.
 If seeking a court settlement is not an option in your state, petitioning your state’s uninsured employers’ fund is one of the other options you can take to help you through your recovery.
 The payments from this fund may come in the form of partial payments of your lost wages or the covering of certain medical bills.
 Consult your state’s labor board to see if you’re eligible for payments from this fund.

 Finally, depending on your state, you may be able to apply for temporary disability insurance.
 While this is certainly a stopgap measure, it can serve to help you until the time your injury clears up enough to let you work again.
 Temporary disability insurance benefits are usually short term and insubstantial, so it is important that you get back to work as soon as possible and not count on the benefits to continue long term.

 Seek Help from a Qualified Attorney

-Whatever recourse you decide on when you’ve been injured on a job that does not offer workers’ comp, you will need an attorney to help you get the compensation you deserve, which is why you should hire Harris and Graves, Personal Injury Attorneys.
-All of our attorneys are knowledgeable in a wide range of personal injury cases, including workers’ comp claims.
+Whatever recourse you decide on when you’ve been injured on a job that does not offer workers’ compensation, you will need a workers’ compensation attorney to help you get the compensation you deserve, which is why you should hire Harris and Graves, Personal Injury Attorneys.
+All of our attorneys are knowledgeable in a wide range of personal injury cases, including workers’ compensation claims.
 Contact us today to find out how we can get you the settlement you need after you’ve suffered a work related injury.